Manchester United up for sale: Who are the contenders to take over from the Glazers and when could a deal be done?

-Manchester United's American owners are open to selling the club; it was announced on Tuesday that the Glazer family plan to identify "strategic alternatives" which include new investors, a full sale or other transactions; Sky News City Editor Mark Kleinman answers the vital questions
+Manchester United's American owners are open to selling the club; it was announced on Tuesday that the Glazer family plan to identify "strategic alternatives" which include new investors, a full sale or other transactions

 It is the news that has rocked the football and financial world: after 17 years, Manchester United could be changing ownership.